Gimeitarou/Easiest_attack/README.md

 <br>
 Easiest_hack is console-based application.
 This app reply to us by only 2 ways:<br>
 'This code is written by GIMEITAROU.' or<br>
-'crashed, nice crash!!' following console turning white.<br>
+'crashed, nice crash!!' with the console turning white.<br>
 Easiest_hack.exe is executable of Easiest_hack.py built by Nuitka.<br>
 Of course, Easiest_hack is coded by python, so users can run the code in cmd prompt or some.
 You can use it in that way, but I rather reccomend use it in EXE form.
 The reason is below.<br>
 When debugging, I sometimes lost [TEXT.txt].
 The text file is the key to crack the app, that is what the app generate in the first execution.
 However, the app generate it on Current folder, I intensionaly did that.
 That is because I do not want this app or code running on only limited folder, so I decided it works in that way and I'll explain the reason and tell it's better to use it in executable form.<br>